saferpay/sndbx/texts/recurring.md

 ```

 <div class="warning">
-  <p><strong>NOTE:</strong> You should perform the initial transaction with your normal eCommerce TerminalID.
+  <p><strong>NOTE:</strong> You must perform the initial transaction with your normal eCommerce TerminalID.
 It is more secure if the cardholder goes through all security measures like, entering the CVC and performing the 3D Secure authentication process.
 These security measures are not applicable with the recurring transaction as the cardholder is not present.
-Thus, recurring payments do not offer liability shift.</p>
+However, if you do 3D Secure with the initial transaction, LiabilityShift is also granted for the recurring transactions.</p>
 </div>